alissoncs/movie-checker/README.md

 }
 ```
 You must store the token in the front-end (cookie, localstorage, SharedPreferences...)
-After this, each request you must send the `Authorization` header filled by stored token!
-Enjoy!
+After this, each request must be sent containing the `Authorization` header filled by token!
 Check the next step to know how to create a new user

 ## Creating a user